How the Humble Games Black Game Developer Fund is changing lives in 2021

 NuChallenger

-Founded by game designer, visual artist, and writer Shawn Alexander Allen, NuChallenger is known for his successfully Kickstarted title Treachery in Beatdown City.
+Founded by game designer, visual artist, and writer Shawn Alexander Allen, NuChallenger is known for its successfully Kickstarted title Treachery in Beatdown City.

 Allen has 13 years of games marketing and development under his belt and worked with Rockstar for five years.
-He is currently working on Fresh Kicks and Triumph: A Black Boxing Epic, an RPG focused on sneaker and hip-hop culture, described as a “narrative-driven first-person boxing sim.”
+The studio is working on two new unannounced titles, so keep your eyes peeled for more info.

-While you wait for its release, how about checking out Treachery in Beatdown City on Steam?
+While you wait to hear more, how about checking out Treachery in Beatdown City on Steam?

 Klan of the Kings (KOK)